X-Neon/gdbplotlib/README.md

 ```
 ![Image](./images/example_2.png)

 Pointers are an example of an unbounded type - that is a type for which it is not possible to deduce the number of elements.
-In order to correctly plot the variable `y`, the user must explicitely give an endpoint using the slice syntax:
+In order to correctly plot the variable `y`, the user must explicitily give an endpoint using the slice syntax:

 ```
 plot y[:100]